ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 1. speculation and
 2. release of capital.

 You should never sell a spread while expecting to take a total loss.
 Equivalently, when you sell a spread, you should fully expect to take a total loss on the defensive leg of the spread.
 This means you should value (1) at essentially zero.
-You should view the defensive leg of a spread as overvalued unless it is a good value for (2).
+Accordingly, you should view the defensive leg of a spread as overpriced unless it is a good value for (2) alone.
 In other words, it should release capital to you at a reasonable interest rate.

 What is a reasonable interest rate?
 I personally indulge a bit.
 In principle, your broker's margin rate is the correct comparison, but I typically allow myself to pay a 10% annual rate.
 Some benchmarks:

 1. A 7 DTE 10 dollar strike should cost at most 2 dollars.
 2. A 7 DTE 25 dollar strike should cost at most 5 dollars.
-3. A 7 DTE 50 dollar tsrike should cost at most 10 dollars
+3. A 7 DTE 50 dollar strike should cost at most 10 dollars

 The same interest rate analysis answers the question of when to close a contract.
 (There are of course, exceptions.
 For instance, there are reasons to close a trade early if fundamental issues have arisen for the underlying stock.)

 ### An exception: Bear spreads

-The one exception I habitually make to this rule is when building bear spreads.
-The defensive leg of a bear spread seems to be a necessary evil.
+The one systematic exception I make to this rule occurs when building bear spreads.
+Precisely, the defensive leg of a bear spread seems to be a necessary evil.
 In the midst of exuberance, even the highest strike in an options chain is often not priced at a sane interest rate.
 (However, in such situations, the CBOE often decides to extend the chain, which typically corresponds to sloppy trading and some good opportunities.)